Bwindi Impenetrable National Park: Conservation

 Prior to Bwindi's gazetting as a national park in 1991, the park was designated as a forest reserve, and regulations about the right to access the forest were more liberal and seldom enforced.
 Local people hunted, mined, logged, pit sawed, and kept bees in the park.
 It was gazetted as a national park in 1991 because of its rich biodiversity and threats to the integrity of the forest.
 Its designation as a national park gave the park higher protection status.
 State agencies increased protection and control of the park.
 Adjacent communities' access to the forest immediately ended.
 This closing of access caused large amounts of resentment and conflict among these local communities and park authorities.
-The Batwa, a group that had relied on the forest, were badly affected.
+The Batwa, an ethnic group that had relied on the forest, were badly affected.
 The Batwa fished, harvested wild yams and honey, and had ancestral sites within the park.
 Despite the Batwa people's historical claim to land rights and having lived in the area for generations without destroying the area's ecosystem, they did not benefit from any national compensation scheme when they were evicted.
 Non-Batwa farmers who had cut down the forested areas in order to cultivate them, received compensation and their land rights were recognised.
 People have lost livestock and crops from wildlife, and there have been some human deaths.
 The habituation of gorillas to humans in order to facilitate tourism may have increased the damage they do to local people's property because their fear of people has decreased.

-Tourism

-Tourists may visit the park any time during the year, although conditions in the park are more difficult during the rainy season.
-The park is in a remote location and the roads are in poor condition, the drive time from Kampala is estimated at 8 hours.
-The park is connected by domestic flights from Entebbe International Airport, which land at Kihihi Airstrip and Kisoro Airstrip.
-Tourist accommodations include a lodge, tented camps, and rooms run by the community located near the Buhoma entrance gate.

-Bwindi Community Hospital provides health care to 40,000 people in the area and to visiting tourists.

-Gorilla tracking is the park's main tourist attraction, and it generates much revenue for Uganda Wildlife Authority.
-Gorilla tracking first became available in April 1993, when tourists tracked the Mubare gorilla group.
-Tourists wishing to track gorillas must first obtain a permit.
-Selected gorillas families have been habituated to human presence, and the number of visitors is tightly controlled to prevent risks to the gorillas and degradation of the habitat.
-Several tour companies are able to reserve gorilla tracking permits for prospective visitors to Bwindi.
-The gorillas seldom react to tourists.
-There are strict rules for tourists to minimize the risk of disease transmission to the gorillas.
-Uganda, Rwanda, and the Democratic Republic of the Congo are the only countries where it is possible to visit mountain gorillas.
-Guided walks through the forest include a walk to a waterfall, and walks for monkey watching and birding.